“User”, “you” or “your” refers to the person, company or organization that visits our Website.

 6. How we store and secure your personal data

-Where applicable, your personal data is collected and processed in compliance with the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council (GDPR).
+Where applicable, your personal data is collected and processed in compliance with the General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council (GDPR) and in accordance with the UK D Data Protection Act 2018 (c.
+12), 23 May 2018.
 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We limit access to your personal data to those employees and third parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 7. Transferring your information outside of the European Economic Area